ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 ### Usage Examples

 Usage examples are user-generated markdown files that demonstrate how another developer might use a component.
-These files are separate from a component's README file, and are placed in a `usage/` adjacent to a component's implementation.
+These files are separate from a component's README file, and are placed in a `usage/` directory adjacent to a component's implementation.

 The content of these files will be added to a `Usage` section of the generated README.
 This allows you to keep examples right next to the code, making it easy to include them in a documentation site or other downstream consumer(s) of your docs.